usmcsolis/COSC/OS.md

 Files that are created by the OS when an application is ran for the first time

+ back hitting the driver in the lip with a few bullet fragments.
+The suspects fled on foot and were apprehended the following day by SWAT.
+The Trooper was treated for his injuries and later released.
+Both suspects were out on bond at the time of the shooting.

 Q: What is the windows prefetch used for?